omerome83/PokeDetails/README.md

 # PokeDetails
-My adaption on utilizing the [Pokemon API](https://pokeapi.co) and it was a very fun project to do.
+My adaption on utilizing the [PokeAPI](https://pokeapi.co) and it was a very fun project to do.

 It is currently fetching the first 150 Pokemon using the async/await syntax and displaying along with their info in a CSS grid.